Ingest data from Salesforce

 3. For Connection type, click Salesforce.

-4. Set Auth type to OAuth and fill out the following fields:
+4. Set Auth type to OAuth.

 5. If you’re ingesting from a Salesforce sandbox account, set Is sandbox to true.